leta199/Simulation-Conditional-Probability/README.md

 "Probability with Applications and R" by Dr. Amy S. Wagaman and Dr. Robert P. Dobrow, Chapter 2

 ## WHAT DOES THE FUTURE HOLD?
- Going into the future I want to add the following:

  1) Introduce a function called conditional_sum_prob() or the like to calculte the conditional probability of entered arguments and for reproducibility  ✅
  2) Add tests such as edge case testing, reproducibility, accuracy vs theoretical probability and distribution tests ✅
  3) Examples of function use cases the README ✅